-A new State of California Bill (AB 341) directed by CalRecycle
+A State of California Bill (AB 341) directed by CalRecycle

 The goal of AB 341 is to increase the statewide recycling rates to 75% by 2020.
-Starting July 1 2012, businesses and public entities that generate four cubic yards or more of waste per week and Multi-Family units of five or more will be required to recycle.
-The purpose of this new law is to reduce greenhouse gas emissions by diverting commercial solid waste to recycling efforts and expand opportunities for additional recycling services and recycling manufacturing facilities in California.
+On July 1 2012, regulations stated that businesses and public entities that generate four cubic yards or more of waste per week and Multi-Family units of five or more be required to recycle.
+The purpose of this law is to reduce greenhouse gas emissions by diverting commercial solid waste to recycling efforts and expand opportunities for additional recycling services and recycling manufacturing facilities in California.

 Additional information provided by CalRecycle that addresses AB 341 can be found in the Frequently Asked Questions

 The Town of Mammoth Lakes (TOML), Sierra Conservation Project

 (MD) are taking active steps to assist businesses and multi-family residences to comply with new and existing regulations.